sabirhusseinbalal/python-web-network-projects/04_website_response_time_analyzer/README.md

 ```

 ## Notes
-- Response time may vary due to network conditions
+- Response time varies with network conditions
-- Some websites may respond slower or block requests
-- Focus is on understanding performance measurement
+- Focus is on performance measurement